How to Buy

 - If you are running 32-bit Windows, you must use the 32-bit Viewer installation.
 Download the 32-bit Viewer .exe installation file and double-click on it to launch the installation.

-- The portable Viewer installation is a zip file for expert users that does not use Windows Installer.
+- The portable Viewer installation is a zip file for skilled users that does not use Windows Installer.
 Unzip and run directly from the .exe files in the hierarchy it creates.
 Read the Installations topic for a discussion of portable installations and expert level prerequisites.

 - Flag buttons below provide mirror links that may provide faster downloads depending upon your location.